CiviCooP/no.maf.kidbanking/README.md

 ## Provided matchers for CiviBanking

+* **Analyse payment instrument** This analyser will add the payment instrument to the banking transaction based on the contents of the transactionType field.
 * **Find any pending contribution** This matcher will lookup all pending contributions for a contact.
 The contact is derived from the KID.
 The contribution status is updated to completed.
 * **Create a contribution** Create a new contribution for a contact.
 The contact is derived from the KID.